Safe Handling and Disposal of Chemicals

 Introduction

 Chemicals are essential to modern life, but they can also be hazardous if not handled and disposed of properly.
-This guide provides a comprehensive overview of the safe handling and disposal of chemicals in chemistry.
+This guide provides a comprehensive overview of the safe handling and disposal of chemicals in a chemistry laboratory setting.

 Basic Concepts